Advice and suggestions for how to carry out this option

 Pick the right location

-This option works well on most soil types and, as with conventional crops, there will be more seeds and flowers produced where it is located on better ground.
+This option works well on most soil types and, as with conventional crops, there will be more seeds and flowers produced where you locate it on better ground.
 Ideally, pick sheltered sites that face south or west for maximum benefits to pollinators.

 It also works on heavier soils where spring-sowing of winter bird food plots is difficult.